How to Enjoy Reading God’s Word

 Well, without a Bible study plan, you’re like that person who gets in the car and knows they need to go somewhere but has no idea how to get there.

 Waaaay back in the 11th grade, my mom did something truly precious for me.
 She bought me my first One Year Daily Bible.
 And you know what?
 By the middle of my Senior year, I’d read through the Bible for the very first time.

 That’s because I had a plan.

 I’ve learned this is absolutely VITAL in getting to where I need to go spiritually.
 Without a Bible study or reading plan, I’m not sure where to start and my time inevitably ends up being wasted.
 Plus, my mind wanders and gets distracted.
 Ahem.

 Knowing how much I thhr-rive on structure, I created the Love the Word Bible Study Binder with ready made reading plans, printables, and a built in Bible study method (the PROSPER method).
 This is a system designed to provide guidance and organization for your Bible time.

 Also, it’s beautiful.
-So you’ll want to open it each day :)
+So I want to open it each day :)

-Our Love the Word Bible Study Binder is customizable to you and includes 66 gorgeous pages to organize your Bible notes and structure your time in God’s Word.
+My Love the Word Bible Study Binder is customizable and includes 66 gorgeous pages to organize Bible notes, sermons, and provide structure to my time in God’s Word.

-One of my favorites are the monthly dividers which provide a place to track what I’ve studied and keep everything in one place. yaasss!
+One of my favorites are the monthly and category dividers which provide a place to track what I’ve studied and keep everything in one place. yaasss!